Rorosha/testcloud/docs/source/indepth.rst

 The creation process for a testCloud instance roughly follows this process:

- * download the referenced image, if it doesn't already exist in cache
+ * download the referenced image, if it doesn't already exist in the backingstores

  * create an instance directory for the new instance, if an instance with the same name already exists, quit with an error